tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 Clients cannot assume that their network does not have such an attacker unless given some means of authenticating or otherwise trusting the communication with their DNS resolver.

-Given this type of attacker, discovery mechanisms must be designed carefully to not worsen a client's security or privacy posture in such networks.
+Given this type of attacker, resolver discovery mechanisms must be designed carefully to not worsen a client's security or privacy posture in such networks.
 In particular, attackers must not be able to:

 - Redirect DNS traffic to themselves.